 In the last few years threats like the Verify Your MailBox Scam include social media login buttons.
 They are placed in order to coerce the victims into interacting with a well-known service (usually Facebook or Twitter).
 When they enter in their credentials into the forms the criminals will automatically be able to retrieve any content that is being sent.

 - Guide 1: How to Remove Verify Your MailBox from Windows.

-- Guide 2: Get rid of Verify Your MailBox from Mac OS X.
+- Guide 2: Get rid of Verify Your MailBox on Mac OS X.

-- Guide 3: Remove Verify Your MailBox from Google Chrome.
+- Guide 3: Remove Verify Your MailBox in Google Chrome.

 - Guide 4: Erase Verify Your MailBox from Mozilla Firefox.

 - Guide 5: Uninstall Verify Your MailBox from Microsoft Edge.

 - Guide 6: Remove Verify Your MailBox from Safari.